 Preface

 Enron Corp. (“Enron”) has retained Morgan Stanley & Co.
-Incorporated (“Morgan Stanley”) to explore and evaluate various strategic alternatives for its energy transportation, generation and distribution business in the Southern region of South America, namely Brazil, Argentina and Bolivia. (the assets and associated businesses in this region are referred to as “ESA”).
-Enron considers ESA to be a strategically integrated portfolio of assets comprising complementary packages of assets.
+Incorporated (“Morgan Stanley”) to explore and evaluate various strategic alternatives for its energy transportation, generation and distribution business in the Southern region of South America, namely Brazil, Argentina and Bolivia (the assets and associated businesses in this region are referred to as “ESA”).
+Enron considers ESA to be a strategically integrated portfolio of complementary assets.

 In connection with this assignment, Morgan Stanley has been authorized by Enron to approach you to determine your company’s level of interest in a potential acquisition of ESA.
 The information summarized in this information memorandum (the “Memorandum”) is based on information provided by Enron regarding ESA.